 The clinical trials for the new treatment showed that it is best used in persons with early stage Alzheimer’s disease.
 The drug is not a cure for Alzheimer’s disease.

-You may have heard in the news about a new prescription medication for Alzheimer’s disease that was just approved by the U.S. Food and Drug Administration (FDA).
-Get answers to some commonly asked questions about Aduhelm, the new Alzheimer's drug, which is the first to be approved in over 18 years for this devastating disease affecting 6.2 million Americans.
+You may have heard in the news about a new prescription medication for Alzheimer’s disease that was approved by the U.S. Food and Drug Administration (FDA) last year.
+Get answers to some commonly asked questions about AduhelmTM, the new Alzheimer's drug, which is the first to be approved in over 18 years for this devastating disease affecting 6.2 million Americans.

 What is Aduhelm and how does it work?